ZoiloGranda/gdobo/readme.md

 4. `npm start` To see the list of available options

-5. Select `CONFIG` option to generate the **config.json** file the first time the app runs

-6. The first time you run the app, it will prompt you to authorize access.
+5. The first time you run the app, it will prompt you to authorize access.

  Browse to the provided URL in your web browser.